benosmac/verve360/services/branding.md

   We'd love to offer you a free one-hour brand audit session.

 service-body: >-
-  Therefore, every brand requires a clear, cohesive and authentic narrative.
+  Every brand requires a clear, cohesive and authentic narrative.
 It needs to engage the hearts and minds of your audience, to form lasting and meaningful connections and encourage loyalty and trust.

   ### Compre-brand-sive.